Sync Devices

 if ($PSPrivateMetadata.JobId.Guid) {

-Write-Output "Running inside Azure Automation Runbook"
+Write-Output 'Running inside Azure Automation Runbook'

 $IsAzureAutomation = $true